ysjin94/Slaying-the-Spire/Slaying-the-Spire-Dumb_AI/README.txt

 - all target monster choosen randomly.
 - all card choosen randomly

-Replace agent.py to apply Dumb_AI
+Replace "agent.py", and "priorities.py" to apply Dumb_AI